Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 A sharp, fresh haircut, manicured nails, groomed facial hair, and eyebrows are a must for the Groom to look his best and feel fresh, groomed & confident!

-Get yourself a new suit or tuxedo, a pair of oxford shoes, belt, and cufflinks, and you are ready to go!
+Get yourself a new suit or tuxedo, a pair of Oxford shoes, a belt, and cufflinks, and you’re ready to go!

-And if you are a non-traditional groom, don’t be afraid to do something different that goes with your style that complements your bride!
+And if you are a non-traditional groom, don’t be afraid to do something different that goes with your style and complements your bride!

 Handle the tips for wedding vendors